bdpennington/BrianPennington.dev/docs/blog/2024-04/table-stakes-ai-pt-1.md

 That said, before anyone thinks I'm suggesting that people skip college: go to college if you can, and do it as cheaply as you can; a head start is a head start.
 I personally spent a lot of time at a community college, exploring a wide variety of interests -- I would never trade this away.
 What I mean is that no college should not preclude you from pursuing a career in software engineering.

-## Stay Tuned for Part 2 - How to Actually Learn This Stuff
+## Part 2 - How to Actually Learn This Stuff

-In part 2, I'll cover an actionable plan you can use, or at least start from, to help you build the skills you need to be stay competitive as a software engineer.
+In [part 2](./table-stakes-ai-pt-2.md), I'll cover an actionable plan you can use, or at least start from, to help you build the skills you need to be stay competitive as a software engineer.

 My intention is to provide a reasonable and measured approach, with a clear, but flexible roadmap that anyone can follow to get where they want to be.